Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 Set up custom reports in Search Console filtering for question keywords and mobile traffic.
 Track changes month over month.

-Burying the answer three paragraphs down doesn't work.
+Not answering questions directly.
+I used to bury the answer three paragraphs down.
 Voice assistants need the answer up front.

 Voice search is merging with AI assistants.